Let Yourself Stay Alive

 But the unskillful swimming instructors (early in life) did help me (later in life) in a very important way, by helping me avoid the worst possible life-decision, when learning how to swim gave me a pleasant distraction — fun & satisfying, learning how to do something I had thought was impossible — during my summer of suffering, when...

 powerful expressions of a feeling: You can hear-and-feel the low point of my journey (and the low points for many others) in the first song of the playlist, Cool River.
-It describes a strong feeling — "cool river wash my tears away, let your blue waves hide me from the day, it's the only way," at least the only way that seems possible in the depths of despair, when "I've waded knee-high in troubles not my own, now that I've got mine, I'm sinking all alone" leads to thinking "I'm gonna kiss this world good-bye, cool river wash my tears away, to the sea, to the sea" — that I felt for awhile, but then (after leaving Iowa) didn't, and haven't again.
+It describes a strong feeling — "cool river wash my tears away, let your blue waves hide me from the day, it's the only way," at least the only way that seems possible in the depths of despair, when "I've waded knee-high in troubles not my own, now that I've got mine, I'm sinking all alone" leads to thinking "I'm gonna kiss this world good-bye, cool river wash my tears away, to the sea, to the sea" — that I felt for awhile, but then (after we moved from small-town Iowa to California) I didn't, and haven't again.

-a bottom-line summary: If you ever are feeling very sad {or if it's happening to someone you know} and you are considering a permanent “solution” for your temporary problems, please don't do it.
+a bottom-line summary: If you ever are feeling very sad {or if it's happening to someone you know} and you're considering a permanent solution for your temporary problems, please don't do it.
 Instead let yourself continue living, so you {or they} later can say “I'm happy to be alive, am thankful for the possibilities in each new day.”